tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Charging-boar

+Back Tattoo

+When an attack misses your PD, your attacks deal at least half damage on a miss until the end of your next turn.

+**Quirk:** Argumentative.

+---

+#### Charging-Boar Leg Tattoo

+When you move to engage an enemy and miss it with an attack during the same turn, deal extra miss damage equal to the escalation die to that enemy (champion: twice the escalation die; epic: three times the escalation die).

+**Quirk:** Argumentative.

+---

 #### Commander’s Dust

 This multicolored powder glows and sparkles at your command, dancing in a magical wind.
 You can use the powder to create glowing, three-dimensional images (to display maps of battlefields for example), or to illuminate an area.
 When you are done with the powder, it returns to its pouch or container at your command.

 **Quirk:** Over-explains simple concepts.

+---

+#### Crossed-Axes Waist Tattoo

+The first time you become staggered each battle, the next enemy you hit before the end of the battle takes +1d8 thunder damage (champion: +2d8 thunder damage; epic: +3d10 thunder damage).

+**Quirk:** Sees kindness as weakness.

 ---